la2050/archive/_organizations/smart-gals-productions.md

     - 'http://maker.good.is/myla2050connect2015/projects/IsWasWillBe.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Dedicated to building community and supporting dialog throughout Los Angeles, Smart Gals seeks to connect those who would otherwise not meet, by taking literature, performance and the arts out of their traditional venues, removing exclusivity, and op
 title: Smart Gals Productions
-uri: /organizations/smart-gals-productions/
 extrapolated_project_ids:
   - '5102269'
 project_titles_from_extrapolated_project_ids:
-  - Is.Was.Will Be.
-project_titles:
-  - Is.Was.Will Be.
-project_titles_from_project_ids:
   - Is.Was.Will Be.
 original_project_titles:
   - 'Is.Was.Will Be. '